Xenia of Saint Petersburg

+Life

 Her husband had been Colonel Andrey Fyodorovich Petrov, a chanter at the Saint Andrew Cathedral.
 After his death, Xenia became a "fool-for-Christ" and for 45 years wandered around the streets of St. Petersburg, usually wearing her late husband's military uniform.

+Veneration

 Xenia's grave is in the Smolensky Cemetery of St. Petersburg.
 It has been marked by an ornate chapel since 1902.
 She was canonized by the Russian Orthodox Church Outside Russia on September 24, 1978 (O. S. September 11, 1978) in the Synodal Cathedral of Our Lady of the Sign in New York, USA and by the Russian Orthodox Church on June 6, 1988, during the Local Council of the Russian Orthodox Church.
 Her feast day in the Old Style Calendar is January 24, which is February 6 in the New Calendar.
 In July 2020, the Holy Synod of the Romanian Orthodox Church also resolved to include Xenia of St. Petersburg in its calendar on January 24.

 As a saint, she is noted for her intercessions in helping those with employment, marriage, the homeless, for fires, for missing children, and for a spouse.
 She is venerated in several countries.
 There are about 40 churches and chapels built in her name.